component-driven/component-driven-development/src/exercises/4-Typography/Readme.md

 <HeadingWithMargin size="xl">The quick brown fox</HeadingWithMargin>
 ```

-But that's not much better.
+But that doesn’t look much better.

 Let’s make the whitespace part of the component API: